-An easy way to use those over ripe bananas that we all end up with!
+An easy way to use those overripe bananas that we all end up with!
 Homemade Banana Bread, with Chocolate Chunks and Pecans for the win!

 Elevate that Banana Bread!

-There has to be other things we can do with those brownish-black bananas that always end up in our kitchens.
+There have to be other things we can do with those brownish-black bananas that always end up in our kitchens.
 Seriously, why do they always end up as banana bread?
-I’m not complaining though, because for 1, I love banana bread and 2, it’s even better when you add chocolate chunks (not chips) and toasted pecans to it.
+I’m not complaining though because for 1, I love banana bread and 2, it’s even better when you add chocolate chunks (not chips) and toasted pecans to it.
 Straight up elevated from ‘nana bread to bannnnnannna bread!

 I also tried laying slices of the banana on top of the bread before baking it, I wasn’t sure how it was going to turn out but they ended up being kinda cool and each piece you cut should have a part of the banana on top.
 It sort of makes a nice change from getting your banana flavor from the usual mushed-up banana that gets lost in the bread.

 Fall and holiday season is all about the loaf breads.
 Whether you’re craving sticky gingerbread or spiced apple cake (with a to-die-for cream cheese frosting) they’re always a great thing to make, the hard part is waiting on them cooling before you cut a slice.
-Sure you can go ahead straight from the oven but they always slice better cooler, or even the day after.
+Sure you can go ahead straight from the oven but they always slice better cooler or even the day after.